-The course will provide a basic understanding of addiction and behavioral health, screening and assessment tools, intervention, and evidencebased treatment for addiction.
-Students will review current literature that outlines theories, approaches, strategies, and techniques shown to be effective when working with specific populations of clients with addictions.
-Students will learn models of treatment, recovery, relapse prevention, and continuing care for addictive disorders and related problems.
+The course will provide a basic understanding of substance use, addiction and behavioral health, screening and assessment tools, intervention, and evidence-based addiction treatment.
+Students will review current literature that outlines theories, approaches, strategies, and techniques shown to be effective when working with specific populations of clients with substance use issues.
+Students will learn treatment models, recovery, relapse prevention, and continuing care for addictive disorders and related problems.
 The importance of family, social networks, spirituality, diversity, and community systems in the treatment and recovery process will also be examined.
-Other discussion topics will include helping strategies for reducing the negative effects of substance use, abuse, dependence, and addictive disorders.
-The principles and philosophies of addiction-related self-help programs will also be discussed as well as models and approaches to clinical evaluation for addictive disorders and their appropriate uses.
-Prerequisites: CMGR 510, 520, 535, and 537.
+Other discussion topics will include helping strategies for reducing the adverse effects of substance use, abuse, dependence, and addictive disorders.
+The principles and philosophies of addiction-related self-help programs will also be discussed, and models and approaches to clinical evaluation for addictive disorders and their appropriate uses.
+Prerequisite: CMGR 500.